livecomsjournal/livecomsjournal.github.io/_author_instructions/01_policies.md

 ## The revision process

-If manuscript revision is requested, authors will typically be asked to re-submit within 30 days for minor revisions and 60 days for major revisions.
+If manuscript revision is requested, authors will typically be asked to re-submit within 4 weeks for minor revisions and 8 weeks for major revisions.
 After this time, a revised manuscript may be handled as a new submission.

+Your revised manuscript should be accompanied by detailed responses to the reviewers' comments and a summary of changes made to the manuscript.
+You should also include as an additional file a version that highlights changes in the manuscript.
+[LatexDiff](https://ctan.org/pkg/latexdiff?lang=en), with documentation [here](https://mirror.hmc.edu/ctan/support/latexdiff/doc/latexdiff-man.pdf)  is one tool that can be used generate this version.
+If there are formatting issues, we suggest downloading the more recent template files, which may fix some formatting concerns.
+We suggest documenting general categories of changes requested by the reviewers as separate GitHub issues, but that is not required for resubmission.

 # Updating LiveCoMS Articles